tfausak/tfausak.github.io/_drafts/lenses-from-the-ground-up.md

 After desugaring, the getter functions for both fields exist at the top level.
 One way to get around this is to put each type in its own file.
-Then you can import them without having multiple function declarations.
+Then you can import them without having multiple conflicting function declarations.

 ``` hs
 -- Athlete.hs